12 month Fixed term contract

 Do you want to play a key role in an organisation which stands up for children?
-Join us as Humanitarian Child Protection and Mental Health and Psychosocial Support (MHPSS) Advisor and drive the implementation of the movement-wide Humanitarian MHPSS Strategy within humanitarian responses.
+Join us as a Policy and Practice Impact Adviser where you will develop and deliver policy and practice influencing strategies at a regional and country-wide level.

 At Save the Children we are committed to the safeguarding and protection of children in our work.
 We will do everything possible to ensure that only those who are suitable to work with children are recruited to work for us.
 This post is subject to a range of vetting checks including a criminal records disclosure.